 Although we currently have manufacturing facilities that may be used for clinical-scale manufacturing and processing and are building a biologics manufacturing facility in China, we intend to at least partially rely on outside vendors to manufacture supplies and process our drugs and drug candidates.
-For example, we have entered into a commercial supply agreement for tislelizumab with Boehringer Ingelheim Biopharmaceuticals (China) Ltd. ("Boehringer Ingelheim") and entered into a commercial supply agreement for BRUKINSA with Catalent Pharma Solutions, LLC ("Catalent").
-In addition, we rely on BMS and its third-party manufacturers for supply of ABRAXANE, REVLIMID, and VIDAZA in China.
-We will be dependent on Amgen for the supply of the drugs that we plan to develop and commercialize in China under the collaboration with Amgen.
-We have limited experience in manufacturing or processing our drugs and drug candidates on a commercial scale, including BRUKINSA and tislelizumab.
+For example, we have entered into a commercial supply agreement for tislelizumab with Boehringer Ingelheim Biopharmaceuticals (China) Ltd. ("Boehringer Ingelheim") and entered into a commercial supply agreement for BRUKINSA® with Catalent Pharma Solutions, LLC ("Catalent").
+In addition, we rely on BMS and its third-party manufacturers for supply of REVLIMID®, VIDAZA® and ABRAXANE® in China.
+We rely on Amgen for the supply of XGEVA® and will be dependent on Amgen for the supply of other drugs that we plan to develop and commercialize in China under the collaboration with Amgen.
+We have limited experience in manufacturing or processing our drugs and drug candidates on a commercial scale, including BRUKINSA® and tislelizumab.
 Additionally, we have limited experience in managing the manufacturing process, and our process may be more difficult or expensive than the approaches currently in use.